AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/using-ajo.md

 ????
 ADD text that ties this section with the next.

-### Step 5: Trigger the checkout event
+### Step 5: Trigger the checkout event in real-time

-????
-1. You are now ready to test this journey.
-Enable test mode.
+You are now ready to test this journey.

+1. In Journey Optimizer, enable test mode.

     Next to it, you can see an icon that will be orange if you have warnings or red if you have errors.
 In the latter case, test option will be greyed out.
 You have to fix the error first.
 You can learn more by clicking on that icon.

-1. Now let's test this journey in real-time.
-Open another browser tab and Go to the CitiSignal website .
+1. To test this journey in real-time, open another browser tab and Go to your sandbox Commerce website.

     1. Add a product to your cart
     1. Go to checkout.
-1. From the checkout page, you can now abandon.
-This means you can go back to the main page or close your tab.
+    1. From the checkout page, abandon the cart by going back to the main page or closing your tab.

-1. The journey will now be triggered.
+        The journey will now be triggered.
 You can check that by going to your browser tab where you have your journey.
 You should see a green arrow showing where your user went through.

-1. Now check your inbox.
+1. Check your inbox.
 You should have received an email.